nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `pay INDEX hr/HOURS_PAID`

 Example:
-* `pay 1 hr/3` updates the tuition amount paid by the 1st student in the address book.
+* `pay 1 hr/2.5` updates the tuition amount paid by the 1st student in the address book.

 <box type="important" header="#### Constraints">

-    Hours paid field should be a positive real number, i.e. greater than 0
+    Hours paid field should be a positive multiple of 0.5, i.e. 0.5, 1.0, 1.5, etc

 </box>

 ### Clearing all entries : `clear`